How to manage cover for long-term sickness absence

 - Where an employee is absent because of illness, in deciding appropriate cover, consider the likely length of the absence.

-- If the employee's absence is likely to be relatively short, consider asking the employee's colleagues to cover his or her duties.
+- If the employee's absence is likely to be relatively short, consider asking the employee's colleagues to cover their duties.

 - If the employee's absence is likely to last for several months, bear in mind that using agency temps for cover is likely to be more appropriate.